 Regardless of technique, PNF stretching can be used on most muscles in the body, according to Black.
 Stretches can also be modified so you can do them alone or with a partner.

 If you want to increase your range of motion in a particular area because of an injury, consult a physical therapist trained in PNF stretching.
 To improve your general flexibility, Black recommends targeting the “long kinetic chains” in the body.
-These include the side fascia, hip flexors, hamstrings, glutes, and back.
+These include the:

-“If an individual can open these, then they can have a real impact on their mobility,” Black says.
+“If an individual can open these, then they can have a real impact on their mobility,” she says.

 By working with your natural reflexes, PNF stretching is an easy and effective way to increase your overall flexibility and range of motion.